llvm/llvm-project/libcxx/docs/Hardening.rst

 a binary and determine whether it was built with hardening enabled.

 .. warning::
-  We don't commit to the ABI tags being stable between different releases of libc++.
+  We don't commit to the encoding scheme used by the ABI tags being stable between different releases of libc++.
+The tags themselves are never stable, by design -- new releases increase the version number.
 The following describes the state of the latest release and is for informational purposes only.

 The first character of an ABI tag encodes the hardening mode: